8 ways to get Discount Coupons and Free Faire Tickets

-Florida It’s time for the Hoggetowne Medieval Faire in Gainesville.
-The annual event, now in its 23rd year, is a project of the city’s Division of Cultural Affairs.
-King Arthur’s Knights of the Roundtable plan to battle the forces of evil on the chessboard; troubadours and magicians will entertain in the lanes; merchants of every [...]
+Florida Late January, early February is the time for the Hoggetowne Medieval Faire in Gainesville.
+King Arthur’s Knights of the Roundtable plan to battle the forces of evil on the chessboard; troubadours and magicians will entertain in the lanes; merchants of every description will offer their wares; and you’ll make memories to last a lifetime. […]

-California The Mad River Hospital is the venue for the Medieval Festival of Courage this weekend in Arcata.
-The family event features music, shopping, jousting, and various other forms of entertainment.
-Come join the fun and help raise funds for the Coastal Grove Charter School, as well as other participating schools and non-profits.
+California The Medieval Festival of Courage features music, shopping, jousting, and various other forms of entertainment.
+Join the fun and help raise funds for participating schools and non-profits.

-Ontario, Canada It’s a Faire weekend in Waterloo this weekend as the Royal Medieval Faire takes over Waterloo Park West.
-There’ll be tournaments and knightings, music, dance, and falconry.
-Make sure to stop by Sword in the Stone Crafts and see the leatherwork.
+Ontario, Canada September is for Faire Fun in Waterloo at the Royal Medieval Faire when they take over Waterloo Park West with tournaments and knightings, music, dance, and falconry.

 Arkansas If you need a Faire fix, Arkansas readers, here’s your chance before your festival begins in October.
 Istanpitta, a group who specializes in music of the Middle Ages, is performing at Artspree 2007/2008 at the University of Arkansas, Little Rock.
 Sunday, September 14, 2008, 3:00 p.m.Stella Boyle Smith Concert Hall For everyone else, catch [...]

-Maine This Saturday, the SCA Shire of Endewearde provides demonstrations of medieval combat, arts, and sciences at Fort Knox in Prospect.
+Maine The Fort Knox Medieval Village in Prospect provides demonstrations of medieval combat, arts, and sciences.
 Admission to the event is included in the historic site’s ticket price.

 Virginia For the second year, the Enchantment Faire at Foamhenge will take place at Natural Bridge this weekend.
 Held at the site of a full size replica of Stonehenge, there’ll be games, merchants, and entertainment for young and young at heart.